akeneo/pim-helpcenter/content/md/products-super-power/product-mass-actions.md

 ![Process tracker](../img/Products-ProcessTrackerReportMassEdit.png)

 ::: info
-The following operations `Change status`, `Add to groups` and `Publish products` are not available for the [product models](what-about-products-variants.html#what-is-a-product-model). _Since 2.3_, to ease these bulk actions, if you select some product models in the grid, their children variant products will be updated.
+The following operations `Change status`, `Add to groups` and `Publish products` are not available for the [product models](what-about-products-variants.html#what-is-a-product-model).
+To ease these bulk actions, if you select some product models in the grid, their children variant products will be updated.
 For example, if you select some product models in the grid and the bulk action `Change status`, the variant products' statuses of the product models selected will be changed.
 :::

 ::: ee